 For all their similarities in suitable surfaces, milk paint and chalk paint have very different modes of preparation.
 Chalk paints come already mixed, so you only have to shake them up a bit before use to remix the formulation.
-But milk paints generally come in a powdered format, so you have to mix them with water before you can apply them to your project.
+But true milk paints come in a fine powder format, so you have to mix them with water before you can apply them to your paint project.

 Additionally, you have to wait for milk paints to settle a bit before use unless you pair them with our Anti Foaming Agent.
 Be aware that unused portions of milk paints made with milk protein that you mix may spoil after a few days.
 Real Milk Paint from The Real Milk Paint Co., however, boasts an exclusive formulation that remains stable for up to two weeks after mixing.

-One of the greatest things about chalk paints and milk paints alike is that neither of them requires priming or sanding before application.
-This can cut hours off your projects when compared with the work that goes into use of regular paints, even if you choose to slightly sand surfaces before applying Real Milk Paint to improve tooth for better adhesion.
+One of the greatest things about chalk paints and milk paints alike is that neither of them requires priming or sanding prep work before applying the first coat of paint.
+This can cut hours off your projects when compared with the work that goes into the use of regular types of paints, even if you choose to sandpaper surfaces before applying Real Milk Paint for better adhesion.
 You can apply both with brushes, rollers or sprayers, and both offer quick, easy coverage to further speed up project completion times.

-Since milk paints are quite forgiving and mix and match well with chalk and other milk paints alike, use of media such as Real Milk Paint gives you freedom to create custom palettes to personalize your home decor.
-Even though you don’t have to sand surfaces before using other paint, sanding painted layers before applying another layer ensures excellent adhesion and can help you achieve a weathered look that flatters farmhouse and shabby chic furnishings.
-Overall, milk paint is easy to use for a variety of different faux painting techniques so you can achieve the finished look that matches your decor.
+Since milk paints are quite forgiving and mix and match well with chalk and other milk paints alike, the use of media such as Real Milk Paint gives you the freedom to create custom palettes to personalize your home decor.
+Even though you don’t have to sand surfaces before using other paint, sanding painted layers before applying a second coat ensures excellent adhesion and can help you achieve a chalky finish that flatters farmhouse and shabby chic furnishings.
+Overall, milk paint is easy to use for a variety of different faux painting techniques so you can achieve the chippy look that matches your decor.

 Both chalk and milk paints have only a faint odor, so neither medium overwhelms you while you work.
 Additionally, milk paints such as Real Milk Paint contain no volatile organic compounds (VOCs).
 Chalk paints, however, typically contain a low amount of VOCs.
 Though most chalk paint proves environmentally friendly, on the whole, due to VOC content and the potential for harsh ingredients, milk paints offer a more eco-friendly choice for those wanting a completely green painting option.

 In the durability department, milk paints beat chalk paints hands down.
-Even without finishing waxes, creams or glazes, milk paints such as Real Milk Paint are incredibly hard wearing and retain color for years down the road.
+Even without finishing waxes, creams, or glazes, milk paints such as Real Milk Paint are incredibly hard-wearing and retain paint color for years down the road.
 When you do use finishing products on items you coat with Real Milk Paint, you can extend durability even further.
 But to attain any sort of resilience with chalk paints, you need to apply several coats of wax — sometimes even up to four!